Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

-\paragraph{Detection performance.} All the adversarial patches evaluated in Table \ref{table:defense_results} were perfectly detected by both \textit{Z-Mask}, HN, and FPDA (i.e., each method obtained 1.00 AUC of ROC).
+\paragraph{Detection performance.} All the adversarial patches evaluated in Table \ref{table:defense_results} were perfectly detected by both \textit{Z-Mask}, HN, and FPDA.
 To better assess the performance of these adversarial detection methods, we used the optimization described in Equation \eqref{eq:train_LOV} to generate a set of patches with a wider range of over-activation values, selecting the values of $\beta \in \{0.1, 0.2,...,0.9,1.0\}$.
-Please note that $\beta=1.0$ corresponds to a regular adversarial attack, while lower $\beta$ values decrease the adversarial effect to reduce the magnitude of over-activation.
+Please note that $\beta=1.0$ corresponds to a regular adversarial attack, while lower $\beta$ values decrease the importance of adversarial effect to reduce the magnitude of over-activation.
 An L-sized patch was generated for each $\beta$.
-Figure \ref{fig:test_detection} shows the detection and masking accuracy against this set of patches as a function of $\beta$ for ICNet and DDRNet.
+Figure \ref{fig:test_detection} shows the detection and masking accuracy against this set of patches as a function of $\beta$ for DDRNet.
 The top part of the figure shows the detection accuracy, evaluated using the AUC of ROC on a dataset, including both the clean and the attacked validation set (as negative and positive samples, respectively).
-Note that \textit{Z-Mask} achieved better results than the other adversarial detectors against effective patch attacks, providing good detection performance also to patches that do not retain much adversarial effect.
-The bottom part of the image reports the corresponding masking performance of \textit{Z-Mask}, MaskNet, LGS, and the original model.
-Again, our method achieved higher mIoU among all the values of $\beta$.
-The same analysis was performed for the object detection models with similar results (see the supplementary material).
+Note that \textit{Z-Mask} achieved better results than the other adversarial patch detectors, providing good detection performance also to patches that do not retain much adversarial effect.

+The bottom part of the Figure \ref{fig:test_detection} reports the performance of \textit{Z-Mask}, MaskNet, LGS, and the original model (without defense).
+Again, our method achieved higher mIoU among almost all the $\beta$ values.